paradedb/paradedb/pg_bm25/README.md

 CREATE EXTENSION pg_bm25;
 ```

-If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_bm25` until the Postgres service explicitly supports it.
+Note: If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_bm25` until the Postgres service explicitly supports it.

 ## Usage